-VI.B.3.
-The program director, in partnership with the Sponsoring Institution, must provide a culture of professionalism that supports patient safety and personal responsibility. ^(Core)
+- VI.B.3.
+The program director, in partnership with the Sponsoring Institution, must provide a culture of professionalism that supports patient safety and personal responsibility.
+(Core) - VI.B.4.
+Residents and faculty members must demonstrate an understanding of their personal role in the: - VI.B.4.a) provision of patient- and family-centered care: (Outcome) - VI.B.4.b) safety and welfare of patients entrusted to their care, including the ability to report unsafe conditions and adverse events: (Outcome)

-VI.B.4.
-Residents and faculty members must demonstrate an understanding of their personal role in the: VI.B.4.a) provision of patient- and family-centered care; (Outcome) VI.B.4.b) safety and welfare of patients entrusted to their care, including the ability to report unsafe conditions and adverse events; ^(Outcome) unsafe conditions a ent: This requirement emphasizes that responsibility for reporting and adverse events is shared by all members of the team and is not bility of the resident.
-VI.B.4.c) assurance of their fitness for work, including: ^(Outcome) faculty members an for patients.
-It is als members of the car tent: This requirement emphasizes the professional responsibility of ad residents to arrive for work adequately rested and ready to care so the responsibility of faculty members, residents, and other e team to be observant, to intervene, and/or to escalate their concern faculty member fitness for work, depending on the situation, and in stitutional policies.
-VI.B.4.c).(1) management of their time before, during, and after clinical assignments; and, ^(Outcome) VI.B.4.c).(2) recognition of impairment, including from illness, fatigue, and substance use, in themselves, their peers, and other members of the health care team. ^(Outcome) VI.B.4.d) commitment to lifelong learning; (Outcome) VI.B.4.e) monitoring of their patient care performance improvement indicators; and, ^(Outcome) VI.B.4.f) accurate reporting of clinical and educational work hours, patient outcomes, and clinical experience data. ^(Outcome) VI.B.5.
+Background and Intent: This requirement emphasizes that responsibility for reporting unsafe conditions and adverse events is shared by all members of the team and is not solely the responsibility of the resident.

+VI.B.4.c) assurance of their fitness for work, including: (Outcome)

+Background and Intent: This requirement emphasizes the professional responsibility of faculty members and residents to arrive for work adequately rested and ready to care for patients.
+It is also the responsibility of faculty members, residents, and other members of the care team to be observant, to intervene, and/or to escalate their concern about resident and faculty member fitness for work, depending on the situation, and in accordance with institutional policies.

+- VI.B.5.
 All residents and faculty members must demonstrate responsiveness to patient needs that supersedes self-interest.
-This includes the recognition that under certain circumstances, the best interests of the patient may be served by transitioning that patient's care to another qualified and rested provider. ^(Outcome) VI.B.6.
-Programs, in partnership with their Sponsoring Institutions, must provide a professional, equitable, respectful, and civil environment that is free from discrimination, sexual and other forms of harassment, mistreatment, abuse, or coercion of students, residents, faculty, and staff. ^(Core)

-VI.B.7.
-Programs, in partnership with their Sponsoring Institutions, should have a process for education of residents and faculty regarding unprofessional behavior and a confidential process for reporting, investigating, and addressing such concerns. ^(Core)
+This includes the recognition that under certain circumstances, the best interests of the patient may be served by transitioning that patient's care to another qualified and rested provider.
+(Outcome) - VI.B.6.
+Programs, in partnership with their Sponsoring Institutions, must provide a professional, equitable, respectful, and civil environment that is free from discrimination, sexual and other forms of harassment, mistreatment, abuse, or coercion of students, residents, faculty, and staff.
+(Core) - VI.B.7.
+Programs, in partnership with their Sponsoring Institutions, should have a process for education of residents and faculty regarding unprofessional behavior and a confidential process for reporting, investigating, and addressing such concerns.
+(Core) - VI.C.
+Well-Being proactive attention to life inside and outside of medicine.

-VI.C.
-Well-Being

-Psychological, emotional, and physical well-being are critical in the development of the competent, caring, and resilient physician and require proactive attention to life inside and outside of medicine.
 Well-being requires that physicians retain the joy in medicine while managing their own real-life stresses.
 Self-care and responsibility to support other members of the health care team are important components of professionalism; they are also skills that must be modeled, learned, and nurtured in the context of other aspects of residency training.

+Psychological, emotional, and physical well-being are critical in the development of the competent, caring, and resilient physician and require